 There’s more than 186 miles between the two cities, which are connected by a boring highway.
 The only interesting part is crossing the 11-mile Great Belt Bridge, one of the longest suspension bridges in the world.
 While you cross it, you can think about the interesting fact that this is the largest and most expensive structure ever built in Denmark.
 That’s why you’ll be charged a hefty price of 245 DKK (36 USD) per vehicle for the privilege!

 We recommend you take the train.
 This will allow you to properly relax on your journey, plus it’s cost-effective, and the trains run frequently.
 Tickets can be booked online at the website of the national railway company DSB or at Copenhagen Central Station.
+You can also prebook and get great deals using Omio.

 For the cheapest possible tickets, book well in advance and travel outside of peak times.
 Not that we’ve ever tried this (wink) but never travel without a valid ticket.
 You will definitely get fined.